Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

 \begin{remark} It was pointed out in \cite{BE94} that \eqref{BE1}-\eqref{BE3} can be reduced to the hydrodynamic flow of the Oseen-Franks energy, known as the Ericksen-Leslie system.
 In fact, multiplying $u_j$ to \eqref{BE3} and employing $|u|^2=1$, one can check that \end{remark}

-Ericksen \cite {Er} and Leslie \cite{Le} in the 1960s proposed the celebrated hydrodynamic theory to describe the behavior of liquid crystal flows.
-The question on the global existence of weak solutions to the Ericksen-Leslie system is very challenging.
-Similarly to the result of Chen and Struwe \cite{CS} on the heat flow for harmonic maps, Lin and Liu \cite {LL2} introduced the Ginzburg-Landau approximation for the Ericksen-Leslie system to solve the existence problem, but they could not show that the solutions of the Ginzburg-Landau approximate systems approach the solution of the Ericksen-Leslie system.
-In $\R^2$, Hong \cite{Ho} and Hong-Xin \cite {HX} proved that the solutions of the Ginzburg-Landau approximate systems with unequal Frank constants approach the solution of the Ericksen-Leslie system in a short time and showed the global existence of weak solutions to the Ericksen-Leslie system in $\R^2$ by using the idea of Struwe \cite{St} on the harmonic map flow.
+As mentioned in Remark 1, the uniaxial Beris-Edwards system \eqref{BE1}-\eqref{BE3} is a generalization of the Ericksen-Leslie system.
+Ericksen \cite {Er} and Leslie \cite{Le} in the 1960s proposed the celebrated hydrodynamic theory to describe the behavior of liquid crystal flows based on the Oseen-Franks theory.
+The question of global existence of weak solutions to the Ericksen-Leslie system is very challenging.
+Similarly to the idea of Chen-Struwe \cite{CS} on harmonic maps, Lin and Liu \cite {LL2} introduced the Ginzburg-Landau approximation for the Ericksen-Leslie system to solve the existence problem.
+In $\R^2$, Hong \cite{Ho} and Hong-Xin \cite {HX} proved that the solutions of the Ginzburg-Landau approximate systems approach the solution of the Ericksen-Leslie system in a short time by using the idea of Struwe \cite{St} on the harmonic map flow.
 In $\R^3$, Hong, Li and Xin \cite{HLX} showed the strong convergence of the Ginzburg-Landau approximate system with unequal Frank constants before the blow-up time of the Ericksen-Leslie system.
-Recently, we \cite{FHM} improved the result in \cite{HLX} by proving the smooth convergence of the Ginzburg-Landau approximate systems for a general Ericksen-Leslie system with Leslie tensors before the blow-up time.
+In \cite{FHM}, we proved the smooth convergence of the Ginzburg-Landau approximate systems for a general Ericksen-Leslie system with Leslie tensors before the blow-up time.
+Furthermore, Kortum \cite{Kor} established the global existence of weak solutions to the two-dimensional Ericksen–Leslie system by using a concentration–cancellation method to handle the nonlinear stress terms.

-By comparing with the convergence of Ginzburg-Landau models for superconductivity theory, Gartland \cite {Ga} emphasised importance of the convergence on Landau-de Gennes solutions.
-In physics, both the Ericksen-Leslie theory and the Beris-Edwards theory should unify in modelling uniaxial state of nematic liquid crystals, so it is very interesting to give a mathematical proof to verify that the solutions of the Beris-Edwards system \eqref{RBE1}-\eqref{RBE3} can approach a solution of the Ericksen-Leslie $Q$-tensor system as $L\to 0$.
-We solve the convergence problem of the Beris-Edwards system in the following:
+By comparing with Ginzburg-Landau models for superconductivity theory, Gartland \cite {Ga} emphasized importance of the convergence on Landau-de Gennes solutions.
+In physics, both the Ericksen-Leslie theory and the Beris-Edwards theory should unify in modeling uniaxial state of nematic liquid crystals (cf. \cite[Chapter 11]{BE94}), so it is very interesting to give a rigorous mathematical proof to verify that as $L\to 0$, the solutions of the rescaled Beris-Edwards system \eqref{RBE1}-\eqref{RBE3} can approach a solution of the uniaxial Beris-Edwards system \eqref{BE1}-\eqref{BE3}.